jupozuelo/Software-Engineering/System_Design/System_Design.md

 ### Web App & M5Stack:

-*   Sara is an active user of her Coffee Maker run with Alexa Routines early in the morning.
+*   Sara is an active user of her Coffee Maker run through Alexa Routines early in the morning.
 Her job at a multinational company means she is always on the go, especially with her long commute to the office.

 *   Sara has always been looking for a way to upgrade her household to her busy schedule.
 Smart fridge, smart coffee maker, smart grocery ordering, but a way of relaxing in the evenings after a long work day was missing.
-Sara has invested to make almost everything in her kitchen ‘smart’, but has until now been disappointed with a lack of innovation for the bathroom.
+Sara has invested to make almost everything in her kitchen ‘smart’, but has, until now, been disappointed with a lack of innovation for the bathroom.

 *   Sara decided to buy a remote bath runner called Bubble.
 When she leaves the office, she will set up the bath from her phone application and it will be ready by the time she arrives.

 *   Sara wanted an intuitive and responsive system.
-When Sara accesses the app, she will login to her account.
-There she can choose one of the baths from home or she can add a new one.
-This allows her to connect all the baths in the household to only one system.
+When Sara accesses the app, she will be taken to a home screen with her previously saved baths listed.
+There she can select one of the baths, or she can add a new one.
+This allows her to connect all the baths in the household to only one system (initial bath connection would require Wifi).

 *  Sara will wait for the identification and connection of the app to the bath’s M5Stack.
 Sara can choose to keep the settings of a previously set up bath or she can model a set of choices.
 Sara will be able to set her desired temperature for that evening, the depth of the water in the bathtub and if she desires bubbles or not.